voedger/voedger-docs/concepts/vsql.md

 ## Nullability

-In VSQL, table fields cannot be NULL, eliminating the need for `IS NULL`, `COALESCE()`, and other NULL-related functions.
+In VSQL, table field values cannot be NULL, eliminating the need for `IS NULL`, `COALESCE()`, and other NULL-related functions.
 Think of tables as C-structures whose fields have basic types.

-However, fields can have the `NOT NULL` attribute, which means that you need to specify a value for this field when **inserting** a new record.
+However, field can have the `NOT NULL` attribute, which means that you need to specify a value for this field when **inserting** a new record.

 Please note: